 - Who are the contact points at each organization?

 - What is each organization committing to contribute?

 - How will the budget be managed and by whom?

 - How will cash and in-kind match handled and defined between both organizations?

 Most important, familiarize yourself with the funder.
 Do research into what projects they have funded previously and educate yourself on their organizational philosophy and persona mission of any staff in leadership positions.
 Are there organizations the funders currently support that your organization aligns with?
 How can you leverage those resources?

 Hot Tip: Organizations can look at funders' IRS Form 990 (free at GuideStar.org) to get more information on previous funding history and organizational overviews.

 Ready to get started?
 Here are several resources to help organizations locate funding opportunities:

-Nic Devgood is the Director of Account Management at Pieces Technologies.
-He works closely with teams using our nonprofit case management software, Pieces Iris, and is a seasoned pro at finding new ways to optimize workflows.
+Nic Devgood is the Director of Account Management at Pieces.
+He works closely with teams using our nonprofit case management software, Pieces Connect, and is a seasoned pro at finding new ways to optimize workflows.